 When comfort food cravings hit on cold winter days, cook up some ground beef and add a can of chili beans and chili-ready tomatoes, and spoon up some warm-you-to-the-bone-and-soul food.

 Rubs are an excellent (and super simple) way to infuse meat with loads of flavor.
-Here, coffee and vanilla (yes, we’re talking dinner, not breakfast) lend a rich, slightly sweet hint to your roast.
+Here, garlic, thyme, and olive oil lend a classic, herby taste to your roast.

 Great for those meat and potatoes nights, this marinade balances savory and sweet, and works for any cut of steak.